 6. Errors in slope measurement:

-When measuring a slope using the stepping method, the series may be straightened during the measurement resulting in an error.
+When measuring a slope using the stepping method, the series may be straightened during the measurement resulting in an error, so the chain should be kept straight while measuring with sloping ground.

 Advantages of Chain Surveying:

-- The tools used to conduct chain survey are simple to use.
+- The tools used to conduct chain surveys are simple to use.

 - Chain survey is the simplest and common method used in surveying exercises.